5

 4

-Adaptive air suspension comes as standard and has been specially tweaked to make up for the weight of the battery.
+Adaptive air suspension comes as standard on the Grecale Folgore, and has been specially tweaked to make up for the weight of the battery.
 We’re not convinced that Maserati has done enough, however.

-I like the lightness of touch and rear-driven nature of the current generation of petrol-powered Maseratis, but this feels nowhere near as harmonious as those.
+I like the lightness of touch and rear-driven nature of the current generation of petrol-powered Maseratis, but this feels nowhere near as harmonious.

 Not that there’s much nuance to the handling, anyway.
 The front and rear motors are identical and there’s not much in the way of clever torque distribution going on, so it always feels predominantly front-driven.